BND Hamburger Icon

 While some businesses couldn’t operate without a phone, others rarely pick one up.
 Even if the majority of your business conversations take place over video, text, email and messaging, a reliable business phone system with modern call-handling features is still a basic necessity.
 Outside of a few virtual phone number providers, most business phone providers focus on delivering all-in-one platforms with robust AI-powered features to optimize and support complex sales and customer support activities.

 Zoom’s basic VoIP phone service positions itself perfectly between a barebones virtual phone service and a comprehensive communications platform.
-It comes with all of the modern call-handling features a customer or client would expect, team messaging, and access to one of the best video conferencing tools available at an attractive price.
+It comes with all of the modern call-handling features a customer or client would expect, as well as team messaging and access to one of the best video conferencing tools available at an attractive price.

 Zoom Editor's Rating: